HyperFlight

 At this point you learn addition and multiplication

 The right hand side of the relation is now the total earned at the end of year 2.
-Looking at the right hand side, the bank could then give the customer the initial deposit 1 and would be left with 1 + y, which forms the base for the next (third) year and which is identical to the amount after the first year.
+Looking at the right hand side, the bank could then give the customer the initial deposit 1 and would be left with 1 + y, which forms the base for the next (third) year and is identical to the amount after the first year.

 After the second year we have the following relation